modouaicha023/GameOfLife/README.md

 ### Zooming

-- There's a function `updateZoom` to handle zoom changes.
+- There's a function `updateZoom` to handle zoom changes in function of the inputZoom.
-- Mouse wheel events are used to zoom in and out, and the browser's default zoom is disabled.

 ## Functionality